-In addition to the improvements to bus journey times and journey time reliability, the Proposed Scheme will provide significant benefits for cyclists and pedestrians.
+In addition to the improvements to bus journey time and journey time reliability, the Proposed Scheme will provide significant benefits for cyclists and pedestrians.
 The scheme design has been developed having regard to the relevant accessibility guidance and universal design principles so as to provide access for all users.
 The scheme will provide improved pedestrian crossing facilities along the route, with an increase in the number of signalised crossing points, and the provision of side road ramps.

-The provision of dedicated cycling infrastructure along the Proposed Scheme as well as on parallel routes in some cases, will improve the level of service provided for cyclists along the route, making cycling trips safer and more attractive.
+The provision of dedicated cycling infrastructure along the Proposed Scheme will improve the level of service provided for cyclists along the route, making cycling trips safer and more attractive.
+As well as providing inbound and outbound cycle tracks, the Proposed Scheme also accommodates the proposed East Coast Trail (Sutton to Sandycove - S2S - Greenway) and will provide a two-way cycle track on the coastal side of Merrion Road / Rock Road between the Strand Road and the Booterstown Road junctions.
 In this regard, the Proposed Scheme delivers substantial elements of the National Transport Authority (NTA) Greater Dublin Area Cycle Network Plan (hereinafter referred to as the GDA Cycle Network Plan) (NTA 2013), much of which does not currently have adequate provision - as well as linking with other existing and proposed cycling schemes and sustainable transport modes, contributing towards the development of a comprehensive cycling network for Dublin.